aleen42/PersonalWiki/Programming/JavaScript/tc39/stage4/stage4.md

 </script>
 ```

-In my opinion, `globalThis` is a special existence which stands for a higher level of global environments between different frames.
-Sometimes we may not distinguish it from so-called "global object" easily.
+In my opinion, `globalThis` is a special existence that stands for a higher level of global environments between different frames.
+Sometimes we may not distinguish it from the so-called "global object" easily.

 ### 30. `for-in` mechanics